top of page

 Finally, we arrive at the concept of actus purus, the vivifying principle.
 As I have blogged about probably too much, for Lafferty, God is Pure Act.
 Matter is Potency.
 Matter cannot exist without the sustaining will of God (the soul/life).
 Lafferty is a Thomist on these points, and without such knowledge, a story like “Symposium” will not make sense and one will not be in a position to understand how he treats characters such as Ouden.

 How does this show up in the story?
 You (U) argues about the vivifying principle.
 He says that "life and matter may have been simultaneous."
 The vivifying principle in the story is literally the electricity/battery in the toy.
-Without the juice (spirit/God's grace), the block is just dead wood (dead matter).
-It is a metaphor for the Holy Spirit animating the clay of Adam.
+Without the juice (spirit/God's grace), the block is just dead wood or metal (dead matter).
+It is also a metaphor for the Holy Spirit animating the clay of Adam.

-The synteleia is one of the more Catholic elements in the story because Catholicism is always focused on eschatology: the four final things.
-The universe is linear, not circular.
-It has a beginning (Alpha) and an end (Omega).
-Synteleia is the Greek term used in the Gospel of Matthew (24:3) for the consummation of the age or the end of the world.
 Pea (P) announces the synteleia: "The kid with the box.”
-This is a little confusing, but I think not overly so.
-For the Catholic, the end of the world is not a random heat death; it is a person returning (Christ).
+This is a little confusing, but not overly so.
+For the Lafferty, the end of the world is not a random heat death; it is a person returning (Christ).
 In “Symposium,” the God figure (the Child) returns to judge the living and the dead (the blocks) and put them back in the box (Heaven/Hell/Purgatory).

 This will not be a Lafferty story that many people think about much, but it is one of his quirkier theological games.